percona/pxc-docs/docs/xtrabackup-sst.md

 ## XtraBackup-based encryption

-Settings related to XtraBackup-based Encryption are no longer allowed in PXC 8.0 when used for [SST](glossary.md#sst).
+Settings related to XtraBackup-based Encryption are no longer allowed in PXC {{vers}}
+when used for [SST](glossary.md#sst).
 If it is detected that XtraBackup-based Encryption is enabled, PXC will produce an error.

 The XtraBackup-based Encryption is enabled when you specify any of the following options